Gardens and Plants

 Plant Lust: Leucadendrons

-The boldest, most-exotic, biggest-bang-for-the-buck group of shrubs we can grow in our area come from the protea family (“Proteaceae“), and one of that family’s best subsets is the South African genus Leucadendron.
+The boldest, most-exotic, biggest-bang-for-the-buck group of drought-loving shrubs we can grow in our area come from the protea family (“Proteaceae“), and one of that family’s best subsets is the South African genus Leucadendron.
+The drought we’re having brings these glorious plants into sharper focus than ever, because they’re at their peak in our mild, summer-dry, winter-moist climate.

-We just love leucadendrons in the landscape!
+We just love using leucadendrons in designing gardens!
 Colorful, evergreen, beautifully structured, fast-growing, they’re easy to mix into designs in containers or in the ground.
-Follow a few guidelines and they’re no harder to grow than – and can grow well with – our native manzanitas.
+Follow a few guidelines and they’re no harder to grow than – and can do well with – our native manzanitas.
+They’re also pretty easy to prune.

-They thrive in poor, well-drained soils, which are common in San Francisco (especially on the sandy west side of the city), they love our pesky summer winds, they prefer our mild, moist winters and dry summers, and some of them even tolerate immediate coastal conditions.
+They thrive in poor, well-drained soils, which are common in San Francisco (especially on the sandy west side of the city) and coastal California, they love our pesky summer winds, they prefer our mild, Mediterranean climate, and some of them even tolerate immediate coastal conditions.
 So much to love.

-In return, they ask that we refrain from applying fertilizer with phosphorus and potassium, avoid planting them in heavy, rich, summer-moist soil, keep them in sun or part-sun exposure, and protect them from sharp frosts.
+In return, they ask that we refrain from applying fertilizer with phosphorus (if it’s in the soil they gorge on it and poison themselves), and avoid planting them in heavy, rich, summer-moist soil.
+Do keep them in sun or part-sun exposure; water sparingly (if at all) during the dry season; and protect them from sharp frosts.

-If you have heavy, rich soil, use them in containers (we love them in containers!), or find the steepest, rockiest spots in the sunshine for them.
+If you have heavy, rich soil, use them in containers (we love them in containers!), or find the steepest, rockiest spots in the sunshine for them; you can also plant on a mound of well-drained, nutrient-poor soil.
 There are far too few leucadendrons in our gardens.
 Let’s get planting!